Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

-To confirm our calculations, we set the same value of the parameter $\beta = 6.0000$ for the lattice spacing as from another group~\cite{Wennekers1} and calculate the renormalization constant $\hat{Z}_{S}$ using the normal configurations.
-Our result is $\hat{Z}_{S} = 0.95(3)$ ($V = 16^{3}\times 32$, $\beta = 6.0000$).
-The numerical result of the group~\cite{Wennekers1} is $\hat{Z}_{S} = 1.05(5)$ ($V = 16^{4}$, $\beta = 6.0000$).
-Our result is approximately 10$\%$ smaller than the result of the other group~\cite{Wennekers1}.
+To confirm our calculations, we set the value of the parameter $\beta = 6.0000$ for the lattice spacing to be the same as another research group in the literature~\cite{Wennekers1} and calculate the renormalization constant $\hat{Z}_{S}$ using the normal configurations.
+Our result is $\hat{Z}_{S} = 0.95(3)$.
+This result is approximately 10$\%$ smaller than the result of the other group~\cite{Wennekers1}.
 We suppose that this is because we remove the excited states of the correlation functions.

 Next, we calculate the renormalization constant $Z_{A}$ for the axial vector current using the following relation~\cite{Giusti3}: